 With the increasing prevalence of devices like smartphones and tablets, websites must be able to adapt quickly to different formats.
+This rapidly changing world that is introducing new formats at the speed of light now has website redesign services being offered at a never before seen frequency.
+This is because the sites are existing in multiple formats at the same point in time.
 Some sites simply have separate builds for desktop and mobile.
 While this approach has some customization benefits, many website creators are turning to responsive design.

 What Is Responsive Web Design?

 Responsive web design (RWD) involves formatting the design of a website so it can be used on different platforms.
 Rather than creating several versions of a site and maintaining them separately, RWD allows developers to construct a single adaptable codebase.
 This is a part of website redesign that has taken the entire digital world by storm due to the ease it is providing its customers with.